-Please note, costs associated with Managers and Administrative staff members should already be covered under your Project Management and Implementation budget, unless it was justified and approved for a specific Intellectual Output at application stage.
-If this was approved and you are able to claim staff costs associated with Managers or Administrators against Intellectual Outputs, this will be specified and approved within Annex II of your Grant Agreement.
+Please note costs associated with Managers and Administrative staff members should already be covered under your Project Management and Implementation budget.
+You will only be able to claim staff costs associated with Managers or Administrators against Intellectual Outputs if this is specified and approved within Annex II of your Grant Agreement.

 In order for costs to be eligible, partners need to be able to demonstrate a formal link (on a professional basis) with the person(s) which staff costs are being claimed for.
 To demonstrate this formal link, you need to keep proof of the nature of the relationship (e.g. employment contracts or volunteer agreements).
 Please note that people working for the organisation on the basis of a service contract (e.g. translators, web designers, etc.) are not considered as staff of the organisation.
 Therefore, their staff time cannot be claimed under Intellectual Outputs.
-Staff costs incurred by individuals external to the partner organisations belong under the Exceptional Costs budget category and should only be claimed if included and approved in the project's budget, as per Annex II of your Grant Agreement.
+Staff costs incurred by individuals external to the partner organisations belong under the Exceptional Costs budget category and should only be claimed if included and approved in the projects budget.
 It is also not allowable to claim Exceptional Costs for services (translating, web designing, etc.) which will be undertaken by members of staff.

 At reporting stage, you will need to report on Mobility Tool+ the number of days of work for each Intellectual Output per staff category for each partner.
-As per Annex III of the Grant Agreement, proof of staff time in the form of timesheets will need to be kept and should state the staff members name, the category of staff, the dates and the total number days of work the person has contributed to the Intelletucal Output.
+As per Annex III of the grant agreement proof of staff time in the form of timesheets will need to be kept and should state the staff members name, the category of staff, the dates and the total number days of work the person has contributed to the Intelletucal Output.

-7.8.
-Multiplier Events (only applicable for Innovation projects)
+8.8.
+Multiplier Events (only applicable for Development of Innovation projects)

 Multiplier Events are national and transnational conferences (only if hosted by a partner and are relevant to disseminating the project), seminars, events sharing and disseminating the Intellectual Outputs fully realised by the project (excluding costs for travel and subsistence of representatives of participating organisations involved in the project).
 Support for Multiplier Events is provided only if in direct relation to the Intellectual Outputs of the project and once they are completely developed.
-As per Annex III of the Grant Agreement, proof of attendance in form of a participants list (with name, date, place of the multiplier event and the name and address of the sending organisaiton) signed by participants will be required.
+As per Annex III of the grant agreement proof of attendance in form of a participants list (with name, date, place of the multiplier event and the name and address of the sending organisation) signed by participants will be required.

-At reporting stage, the coordinator must report on the description of the Multiplier Events, the intellectual outputs covered, the leading and participating organisations, the venue of the meeting and the numbers of local and international participants.
+At reporting stage the coordinator must report on the description of the Multiplier Events, the intellectual outputs covered, the leading and participating organisations, the venue of the meeting and the numbers of local and international participants.

-7.9.
+8.9.
 Special Needs Support